 If all parties want to pursue mediation, WCB will schedule the mediation as soon as possible, consistent with the schedules of the parties, their representatives, and the ALJ-mediator.
-Mediations are usually held at the WCB office (e.g., Portland, Salem, Eugene, or Medford) closest to where the parties are located.
+Upon agreement of the parties and the ALJ/Mediator, mediations can be conducted in-person at a WCB office, by telephone, or by video conference.

 The usual attendees at a mediation include the claimant, the claimant's attorney, a representative for the employer/insurer, the attorney for the employer/insurer, and anyone with ultimate settlement authority.
 In addition, the claimant's spouse or a close family member may attend.

 Once all parties have expressed their desire to try mediation, it is expected that all parties will approach the mediation in good faith and commit to working toward resolution.
 Depending on the complexities of the case, a mediation may take several hours, all day, or even longer to achieve resolution.
 The ALJ-mediator is committed to stay with the process as long as the parties are making progress.

 In an effort to get mediations docketed as quickly as possible, WCB has created an "ALJ-Mediator Availability Calendar."
 Here's how it works: